Eric Goodwin

 Why I Became a Therapist

 Many of us learn to silence parts of ourselves to stay safe, especially when we have experienced shame, trauma, or marginalization.
-For those of us in the LGBTQ+ community, the pain can be deeply layered.
-I became a therapist because I believe that healing can happen when we begin to feel safe to stop trying to be someone we're not.
-I'm here to help you untangle those internalized messages and reconnect with your own voice and values.
-Therapy isn't about fixing who you are, it's about exploring what's been getting in the way of showing up more fully.
-That may mean naming what's hard to say out loud, making room for conflicting feelings, or noticing how protective strategies like perfectionism or avoidance have served you, and what they're costing you now.
-In our work together, I'll invite clarity over shame, curiosity over judgment, and courage over silence.
-I'm passionate about mental health advocacy, especially in helping Queer clients feel seen, supported, and empowered to heal.
+Within the LGBTQ+ community, that pain can be layered and complex.
+I became a therapist because I believe healing begins when we feel safe enough to stop trying to be someone we’re not.
+I’m here to help you untangle internalized messages and rebuild inner trust.
+I don’t believe that therapy isn't about fixing who you are.
+Therapy is about exploring what's been getting in the way of showing up more fully.
+That may mean naming what's hard to say out loud, making room for conflicting feelings, or recognizing how protective strategies like perfectionism or avoidance have served you (and what they're costing you now).
+In our work together, I invite clarity over shame, curiosity over judgment, and courage over silence.
+I believe that healing happens when every part of you is welcomed rather than shamed.

 Techniques I Use